Skip to main content

 • PhD Candidates

 Except for candidates registered in absentia, all Doctoral candidates are regarded as "full-time students paying full tuition" and thus entitled to Dick’s House Health Care Service.
-PhD degree candidates receiving a graduate research assistantship, funded by your faculty advisor, will receive a credit toward medical insurance if purchased through the College.
+PhD degree candidates receiving a graduate research assistantship, funded by their faculty advisor, will receive a credit toward medical insurance if purchased through the College.